 A report shows that eLearning produces an 18% increase in employee engagement in the workplace.
 At the same time, the process requires up to 60% less employee time than learning the same material in a traditional classroom setting.

 These and many other studies prove the power of digital learning, so the only dilemma is which trends to embrace in this field.
-Our post will show you how to improve your training strategy using the nine most effective eLearning trends.
+Our post will show you how to improve your training strategy using the nine most effective trends in eLearning.

 1. Adaptive learning